MolSSI/QCElemental/README.md

 'uncertainty=0.000 000 17'
 ```

-Alternatively, with the use of the Pint unit conversion package arbitrary
+Alternatively, with the use of the [Pint unit conversion package](https://pint.readthedocs.io/en/latest/), arbitrary
 conversion factors can be obtained:

 ```python